ntriga/pimcore-importdefinitions/README.md

 ## Filter
 A Filter, as the name says, filters your data on runtime.
 Your method gets called on every "row" and you get to decide if you want to import it, or not.

-To implement a new filter, you need to implement the interface ```ImportDefinitionsBundle\Filter\FilterInterface``` and add a new service
+To implement a new filter, you need to implement the interface ```NtrigaImportDefinitionsBundle\Filter\FilterInterface``` and add a new service

 ```yml
 acme_bundle.import_definition.my_filter: